Sisolak takes advantage of economic recovery with budget proposal

 Looking individually at those four largest departments:

-— K-12 education’s budget over the next two years is rising by 4.7 percent, or $138.5 million, over the current biennium which ends in June, to $3.06 billion.
+■ K-12 education’s budget over the next two years is rising by 4.7 percent, or $138.5 million, over the current biennium that ends in June, to $3.06 billion.

-— The Department of Health & Human Services budget is increasing by 20.7 percent, or $517.3 million, to just over $3 billion.
+■ The Department of Health &Human Services budget is increasing 20.7 percent, or $517.3 million, to just over $3 billion.

 Capital projects, one-time outlays, and salaries